Youth Grand Prix

 - All under-18s (age as at 1st September of the previous year) can score points.
 (Note: we are often asked why September of the previous year rather than January of the current year.
 The reason is to link the age requirement to the school year.)

 - The competition runs for a calendar year with the London Open counting as the last tournament.
-Prizes will be awarded at the Youth Championships in the following year.
+Prizes will be awarded at an appropriate event in the following year.